natsatra/natsatra.github.io/src/content/projects/copythat.md

 A tabbed notepad that lives in your browser toolbar.
 Store text and code snippets in colour-coded tabs, and copy any tab's contents to the clipboard with one click.

 CopyThat is a Manifest V3 browser extension that runs entirely inside its own popup.
-It makes **no network requests**, injects **nothing into web pages**, and keeps all data **on your device**.
-What follows documents not just what the extension does, but the security decisions behind how it was built — and the limitations you should know about before trusting it with your text.
+It makes **no network requests**, injects **nothing into web pages**, and keeps all data **on your device**, in local storage.
+This readme documents what the extension does, the security decisions behind how it was built, and the limitations you should know about before trusting it with your text.

 Available on Firefox Add-ons for Firefox 140+ on desktop and Firefox 142+ on Android.